-For the last decade or two, the use of holistic or alternative medicine has become increasingly popular in a world that is slowly getting tired of the number of chemicals and drugs being used to treat virtually anything.
+For the last decade or two, the use of holistic or alternative medicine has become increasingly popular in a world that is progressively wary of the number of chemicals and drugs being used to treat virtually anything.
 But what you may not know is that many of these same holistic treatments are finding their way into being used in the animal world.
-In fact, a number of veterinarians are offering holistic treatments right alongside "regular” treatments.
+In fact, a number of veterinarians are offering alternative options right alongside traditional care.

-Acupuncture is a form of ancient Chinese medicine use to treat an incredibly diverse range of ailments from appetite to vomiting.
+Acupuncture is used to treat an incredibly diverse range of ailments from low appetite to vomiting.
 It involves inserting tiny needles into very specific points on your dog's body.
 The spots are on nerves that, when stimulated in this manner, can help reduce stress, pain, nausea, and muscle spasms.
-It can also help improve your dog's appetite and his circulation.
-There is very little chance of any side effects, but the treatment has been found to be highly successful.
+Treatment for dermatological issues and cases of cruciate ligament injury may also benefit, as can the discomfort often felt by senior dogs.
+It can also help improve your dog's appetite and circulation.
+There is very little chance of any side effects, and the treatment has been found to be highly successful.
 Be sure to talk to your vet about starting this type of treatment and be sure the person you are considering using is properly trained and certified.

-Both physical massage and acupressure are used to help relieve muscle and joint pain.
+Physical massage and acupressure are used to help relieve muscle and joint pain.
 They are also used to help your pup recover from an injury.
-You can give your dog a massage, which offers short-term relief, or have a professional do it for you.
+A canine massage therapist can treat your dog with a therapeutic massage, which offers short-term relief from pain and discomfort.
 Acupressure involves applying pressure to the nerves instead of inserting needles into them, as with acupuncture.
 It offers similar relief to acupuncture, but the relief has a shorter lifespan.
-However, your dog is sure to appreciate a good massage from you on a regular basis.
-Your vet may be able to show you how to properly massage your dog or you can find an expert to teach you.
+Both holistic massage therapy and acupressure can aid in the recovery of sports injuries as well as in the case of rehabilitation from surgery.